- School of Transportation & Natural Resources Technologies

 Special Admissions Requirements

-A prospective student will need dealer sponsorship prior to the Ford Dealership internship and acceptance into the major.
+A student will need a dealer sponsorship prior to the first Ford Dealership internship course.

 Special Equipment Needs